nbacc12/nbacc12/README.md

 	</a>
 	</p>
 	<p>
-	React Foundations is a web app created to review various hook feature available in React.
+	A data analysis of the best performing restaurants in New York City to model operational standards React Foundations is a web app created to review various hook feature available in React.
 Moreover, the app examines different methods for fetching backend data.
 	</p>
 	<p>